Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

-For some of the regularisers that are used in practice, this might be an ill-posed distribution, but the general idea is there.
-Another argument, less formal, is that regularization acts as a soft constraint on the search space, the same as what a prior does for a posterior.
+which is easier to optimize.
+Equation \eqref{eq:regularizedopt} is how regularization is usually applied in machine learning and in many other fields.
+Another argument, less formal, is that regularization acts as a soft constraint on the search space, in a manner similar to what a prior does for a posterior.

-\subsection{Prior with a consistency condition}
+\subsubsection{Prior with a consistency condition}

-Using the formulation in Equation \ref{eq:reg2prior}, it becomes possible in certain cases to use the expected behavior of the functional model to extend the prior.
-To do so, one usually defines a consistency condition $C(\vec{\theta}, \vec{x})$ to evaluate the relative log-likelihood of a prediction given the input $\vec{x}$ and parameter set $\vec{\theta}$.
-For example, $C$ can be set to favor sparse or regular predictions, to encourage monotonicity of predictions with respect to some input variables (e.g., probability of getting the flu increases with age), or to favor decision boundaries in low density regions when doing semi-supervised learning (Sec.\ref{sec:degreesup:nlssl}). $C$ should be averaged over all possible inputs:
+Regularization can also be implemented with a consistency condition $C(\vec{\theta}, \vec{x})$, which is a function used to measure how well the model respects some hypothesis given a parametrization $\vec{\theta}$ and an input $\vec{x}$.
+For example, $C$ can be set to favor sparse or regular predictions to encourage monotonicity of predictions with respect to some input variables (\eg the probability of getting the flu increases with age), or to favor decision boundaries in low density regions when using semi-supervised learning; see Section~\ref{sec:degreesup:nlssl}. $C$ can be seen as the relative log likelihood of a prediction given the input $\vec{x}$ and parameter set $\vec{\theta}$.
+Thus, it can be included in the prior.
+To this end, $C$ should be averaged over all possible inputs:

 In practice, as $p(\vec{x})$ is unknown, $C(\vec{\theta})$ is approximated from the features in the training set:

 We can now write a function proportional to the prior with the consistency condition included: